Updated: Dec 15, 2022

-You usually have to first file your complaint with the Department of Equal Employment and Housing (DFEH) before you can file a case against an employer for employment discrimination in California.
-Normally, an employee or applicant is expected to first exhaust all administrative remedies.
-This could mean that before they can file a lawsuit, the employee needs to go through the DFEH complaint process.
+You must first file your complaint with the Department of Equal Employment and Housing (DFEH) before filing a case against an employer for employment discrimination in California.
+Normally, an employee or applicant must exhaust all administrative remedies.
+This could mean that before filing a lawsuit, the employee must go through the DFEH complaint process.

-Without needing to go through a thorough DFEH or EEOC investigation, you may request an automatic right to sue notification.
+You may request an automatic right-to-sue notification without going through a thorough DFEH or EEOC investigation.
 However, if you request prompt notice of the right to sue, DFEH will not investigate your case.
-Alternatively, before bringing your case to court, you can also wait until the DFEH dismisses your case or finds no infringement.
+Alternatively, before bringing your case to court, you can wait until the DFEH dismisses your case or finds no infringement.

-According to the DFEH, it is only advisable to move directly to court without the DFEH 's inquiry if you have an attorney.
-Your lawyer will have the right to contact your lawyer and file your complaint in the Superior Court of California, the county where the discrimination occurred, or another appropriate county.
+According to the DFEH, moving directly to court without the DFEH 's inquiry is only advisable if you have an attorney.
+Your California Employment Lawyer will have the right to contact your lawyer and file your complaint in the Superior Court of California, the county where the discrimination occurred, or another appropriate county.

-The "complaint" will be to your employer and everyone else identified as a defendant in the case until you file the case.
+The "complaint" will be to your employer and everyone identified as a defendant until you file the case.
 The defendants in the complaint will respond to the complaint by responding to the allegations in a formal response, and the case can continue via litigation.

 It can go to trial and be heard by a jury in a jury trial or front of a judge if the case is not resolved.
-The judge and jury will listen to the evidence and the claims from each side.
-On each lawsuit, the judge or jury will then make a finding for or against the plaintiff and decide what damages each party will be awarded.
+The judge and jury will listen to each side's evidence and claims.
+In each lawsuit, the judge or jury will then make a finding for or against the plaintiff and decide what damages each party will be awarded.

 2. How do I determine if I've been discriminated against at work?

 Most prejudice at work is subtle.
-Employers are aware that discrimination may lead to a complaint and take precautions to make sure that the employer or applicant does not put anything in writing or say anything obvious.
+Employers know that discrimination may lead to a complaint and take precautions to ensure that the employer or applicant does not put anything in writing or say anything obvious.
 Signs of discrimination can, however, occur.

-The treatment of some groups of workers distinct from other workers could include signs of employment discrimination.
-When an employer realizes that an employee is part of a protected category, it may also include unexpected employee attitude changes.
-Such sings of potential discrimination can include:
+The treatment of some groups of workers distinct from others could include signs of employment discrimination.
+When an employer realizes that an employee is part of a protected category, it may include unexpected employee attitude changes.
+Such signs of potential discrimination can include the following:

 Sudden shifts in reviews of work results.